Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Introduction

 \section{Introduction}

 Boltzmann type equations provide a mathematical description of rarefied gases in vessels.
 In the paper we consider such equations on a bounded physical space $\Omega$ and a bounded velocity space $V$.
-The boundary conditions include both, a reflective and a diffusive part.
-The goal is to formulate conditions on the parameters of the equation, the shape of the physical space, and the boundary conditions guaranteeing existence and uniqueness of the solution to a Boltzmann type equation for time $t \ge 0$ or time $t\in\mathbb{R}$.
+The boundary conditions include both, a specular reflective and a diffusive part.
+The goal is to formulate conditions on the parameters of the equation, the shape of the physical space, and the boundary conditions guaranteeing existence and uniqueness of the solution to a Boltzmann type equation for time $t\ge 0$ or time $t\in [\tau_0,\infty)$.
+Here $\tau_0<0$ is independent of the initial value at time 0.
 In particular we are concerned with the {\it integrated} or {\it mild} form